 You can do a search on the Internet, or use our High speed Ethernet/Wi-Fi to download an essential file for your system.
 You can scan a document to create a file or hard print.
 Also you can transfer Analog Video from VHS or 8mm video tape to a digital format and burn a CD/DVD.

 Further videos & software details are available under the Menu Item “Club Facilities”.

 Home Visit Assist – email@example.com

 This service is only for members who are restricted in their activities or mobility.
-This generally means those with an Age or Disability Pension, who cannot be helped by other means.
-The contact for Home Visit Assist is the Office Ph (03) 9276-4000 or email email@example.com.
+This generally means those with a Commonwealth Age, War Veteran, Disability Pension, or Health Card, who cannot be helped by other means.
+The contact for Home Visit Assist is the Office Ph 03 9276 4000 or email firstname.lastname@example.org.
 If you can help with this program, please contact the office.

-In a workshop the cost is usually minimised because the technician manages several jobs at once.
-With a home visit the technician has to wait around while each process completes, therefore the cost including travel may be far greater.
+In a workshop the cost is usually minimised, because the technician manages several jobs at once and has full facilities at hand.
+With a home visit the technician has to wait around while each process completes and may have to make further visits, therefore the charges including travel can be far greater.
 Home visits are never a good solution unless the provider is known.
 We therefore encourage most members to use iHelp, SIG workshops or a local Computer shop.

 Web Links – Open Web Links

-The iHelp SIG meets regularly at Moorabbin, and is open to volunteers with patience and experience in Computer configuration.
-The Convener is a rotating position, however the current leader can be determined from the office.
-All correspondence should be addressed to firstname.lastname@example.org.
+The iHelp SIG meets regularly online or at Moorabbin, and is open to volunteers with patience and experience in Computer configuration.
+The Convener is a rotating position, however the current leader can be determined from iHelpers, or the office.
+All correspondence including comments on this iHelp website should be addressed to email@example.com.